10gyal/oxinews_v2/landing_copy.md

 ### Call to Action
 - **Ready to Revolutionize Your Information Strategy?**
-  - "Create Your First Pipeline" or "Schedule Your Demo"
+  - "Create Your First Pipeline"

 ### FAQ